-BEHAVIORAL STYLES
+DISC STYLES

 Historical, as well as contemporary, research reveals more than a dozen various models of our behavioral differences, but many share one common thread: the grouping of behavior into four basic categories.
-The DISCstyles System focuses on patterns of external, observable behaviors using scales of directness and openness that each style exhibits.
+Our DISC System focuses on patterns of external, observable behaviors using scales of directness and openness that each style exhibits.
 See the table below.
 Because we can see and hear these external behaviors, it becomes much easier to "read" people.
 This model is simple, practical, and easy to remember and use.
-See page 24 of this report for a summary of each of the styles.